Medical Info of Cannabis

 THC produces the "high" people feel when they smoke marijuana or eat foods containing it.
-This can help skateboarders with their creativity.
+This can help skateboarders with their creativity or help relax.
 Skateboarding is a art and increasing our creativity is what helps us create new tricks, combos, look at architecture and obstacles in a new way/perspective.

 CBD produces no “high” but has a lot more medical properties.
 Using CBD can relive pain instantly and is perfect for after a skate session or even during.
 Recent meta-analyses of clinical trials that have examined the use of medical cannabis in chronic pain and present a moderate amount of evidence that cannabis/cannabinoids exhibit painkilling activity, especially in neuropathic pain.

 One 2018 review assessed how well CBD works to relieve chronic pain.
 The review looked at studies conducted between 1975 and March 2018.